Dashboards Overview

 Built-in dashboards

-The Brinqa Platform includes several built-in dashboards designed to help administrators, risk owners, and remediation owners monitor the metrics most relevant to their roles and assigned tasks:
+The Brinqa Platform includes several built-in dashboards that operationalize your organization's Risk Management program, enabling administrators, risk owners, and remediation owners to monitor key metrics and take action based on their specific responsibilities:

 Table 1: Built-in dashboards